 We wouldn’t normally recommend buying an open system breast pump anyway, but this is especially important when buying a used breast pump.
-If you buy a used open system breast pump, like the Medela Pump in Style Advanced, you have no idea what type of bacteria or mould could be hanging out in the pump, and you have no way of cleaning it to make it safe for use.
+If you buy a used open system breast pump, you have no idea what type of bacteria or mould could be hanging out in the pump, and you have no way of cleaning it to make it safe for use.
 Some diseases are also transmissible through breastmilk, and we know from a recent CDC study on contaminated breast pump parts that unclean parts absolutely can contaminate breastmilk.
 Don’t risk the health of your baby by buying a used open system breast pump.
 Buy a closed system breast pump instead.

 What parts to replace on a used breast pump

 If you’ve decided to buy a used breast pump, there are still some parts that you will need to buy new for the health and safety of your baby.
 The parts you need to replace on a used breast pump include everything that comes in contact with breastmilk.
 This includes…